microsoft/SimpleStubs/Documentation/Tutorial.md

 It's also possible to generate stubs for interfaces from the current project (not only referenced projects) as shown in the configuration sample above.
 This is useful if you'd like to generate stubs for interfaces that are defined in your test project or in a shared project.

-Loose mode can be turned on for all stubs by changing the DefaultMockBehavior setting to "Loose".
-The default setting if omitted is "Strict".
+Strict mode can be turned on for all stubs by changing the DefaultMockBehavior setting to "Strict".
+The default setting if omitted is "Loose".

 ## Tips and Tricks